Congressman 'GT' Biography

 A 40+ year veteran of the Juniata Valley Boy Scout Council, Congressman GT became an Eagle Scout in the Walker Township Troop 52; former Order of the Arrow Lodge Chief, long-time Howard Troop 353 Scoutmaster and the Council's President during 2007 to 2009.
 He has enriched the lives of youth throughout Central Pennsylvania.
 Among just 2,000 presented since 1969, in 2012 Representative Thompson received the National Distinguished Eagle Scout Award.

 GT is also a former member of the Bald Eagle Area School Board and is past vice-chair of the Private Industry Council of the Central Corridor.
 Because of these experiences, in 2008, he was appointed to the House Committee on Education & Workforce.
-In the 115th Congress, Thompson will serve his fourth term as Co-Chairman of the bipartisan Congressional Career and Technical Education Caucus..
+In the 116th Congress, Thompson will serve his fifth term as Co-Chairman of the bipartisan Congressional Career and Technical Education Caucus.

 A community leader and a volunteer firefighter, with three decades of service, Glenn is acutely aware of the challenges facing Pennsylvania communities.
-As a member of the House Agriculture, Natural Resources, and Education & Workforce Committees, Thompson has exercised a unique position to bring his expertise and knowledge to bear on the issues facing rural businesses, communities, and families, in order to improve the lives of the citizens of the Fifth District.
-GT is serving his third term as Chairman of the House Agriculture Subcommittee on Conservation and Forestry.
+As a member of the House Agriculture and Education & Workforce Committees, Thompson has exercised a unique position to bring his expertise and knowledge to bear on the issues facing rural businesses, communities, and families, in order to improve the lives of the citizens of the 15th Congressional District.
+GT has served three term as Chairman of the House Agriculture Subcommittee on Conservation and Forestry; one term as Chairman of the Nutrition Subcommittee and one term as the Vice Chair of the full Agriculture Committee.

-In the 115th Congress, he serves as Vice-Chair of the of the Full Agriculture Committee and Subcommittee Chair of Nutrition.
-Additionally, he is serving his fourth term as Co-Chairman for the bipartisan Congressional Natural Gas Caucus.
+Additionally, he served fourth term as Co-Chairman for the bipartisan Congressional Natural Gas Caucus.

 As an Agriculture Subcommittee Chairman assisted in drafting a Farm Bill that on February 7, 2014, President Obama signed into law as the Agricultural Act of 2014, a five-year Farm Bill reauthorization.
 This passed Congress with bipartisan support and reduces annual budget deficits by 16.6 billion over 10 years.
 Industry professionals including farmers, foresters, conservationists, researchers, and policy advocates have praised the law as a historic improvement to federal agriculture policy that will support key areas of economic activity and jobs in Pennsylvania and across the country.

 As a senior member of the House Education and Workforce Committee, he introduced the Career and Technical Education for the 21st Century Bill in the 114th Congress.
 This legislation reforms Career and Technical education creating pathways of opportunity for school age youth and adults of all ages.
 This legislation passed 37- 0 out of the Committee and 405–5 out of the House.
-As the Senate failed to advance this legislation in the 114th Congressman GT is committed to reintroducing in the 115th.
+As the Senate failed to advance this legislation in the 114th.
+Congressman GT reintroduced this legislation in the 115th.
+In the 116th Congress his legislation was voted on 6 times in Congress without a single vote opposing.
+GT was with President Trump in the Oval Office on July 31, 2019 when he signed his bill into law.

 Congressman Thompson is a proud graduate of Penn State and Temple Universities, where he earned a B.S. and a Masters of Education, respectively.
 He and his wife Penny Ammerman Thompson have three adult sons.
-The family includes: son Parker, daughter-in-law Katie (Shaw), and grandsons Noam Isaiah and Gabriel Noel; son Logan and daughter-in-law Carley (Moore) and son Kale.
-GT and Penny reside in Howard Township with their dog Truman.L-R: Congressman GT (With Rooster Cogburn), Penny Thompson, and Truman
+The family includes: son Parker, daughter-in-law Katie (Shaw), and grandsons Noam and Gabriel; son Logan and daughter-in-law Carley (Moore) and son Kale.
+GT and Penny reside in Howard Township.